Skip to Content

 In other words, going with our analogy, the number of bullets hasn’t changed, but for some reason the trigger is getting pulled a lot more often.
 Which is surprising considering no one wants to pull it.

-From what little we understand, Russian Roulette players essentially have to build up to it, engaging in other risky behavior, and slowly desensitizing themselves.
+From what little we understand, Russian roulette players essentially have to build up to it, engaging in other risky behavior, and slowly desensitizing themselves.
 As it turns out, a lot of behavior altering substances help too.15

 Likewise, our bodies have a lot of defenses to avoid ever pulling the trigger on disease, even when the bullet is there.

-So, while we hopefully made the case in the previous four parts that wheat is not good for us, one piece of bread isn’t going to give you cancer.
+So, while we hopefully made the case in the previous four parts on why wheat is not good for us, one piece of bread isn’t going to give you cancer.
 Despite all the dysregulation of our immune system caused by wheat, it still takes a lot to build up to the point of disease.16, 17

 Building Up to It…

-TH17, on the other hand, have a murkier and less benign role.
-Only discovered in 2006, they solved an important puzzle for researchers.
-Scientists knew that T cells were involved in many conditions but none of the known T cells at the time fully explained disease development.26
+Th17, on the other hand, has a murkier and less benign role.
+Only discovered in 2006, it solved an important puzzle for researchers.
+Scientists knew that T cells were involved in many conditions but none of the known T cells at the time fully explained disease development.26 With the discovery of Th17, they had their answer.26, 27

-Proving to be highly inflammatory cells, TH17 effectively explained the damage in a multitude of chronic diseases16, 28 – 31 such as asthma,32 heart disease,33, 34 and most autoimmune conditions30, 35 including celiac disease,36, 37 type I diabetes,38, 39 Crohn’s disease,40, 41 rheumatoid arthritis,31, 42 and multiple sclerosis.43
+Proving to be highly inflammatory cells, they effectively explained the damage in a multitude of chronic diseases16, 28-31 such as asthma,32 heart disease,33, 34 and most autoimmune conditions30, 35 including celiac disease,36, 37 type 1 diabetes,38, 39 Crohn’s disease,40, 41 rheumatoid arthritis,31, 42 and multiple sclerosis.43

 A question remained, however: Why would our bodies produce such a self-destructive cell?